NicolaNauwynck/StayOverview/doc/responses.md

 - the to location is the berth location

 Shift voyagge:
-- the from location is the berth location the vessel is leaving
+- the from location is the berth origin
-- the to location is the berth location the vessel is going to
+- the to location is the berth destination

 Out voyage:
 - the from location is the berth location